SanzharMrz/rsschool-cv/cv.md

 ### Machine Learning Engineer at IICT

 ## About
-Passionate about all things Machine Learning and their deployment
+Passionate about all things Machine Learning and web services.

 ## Contact info
 - [Linkedin profile](https://www.linkedin.com/in/sanzharmrz/)